 The victim drove into the driveway of a small business park, followed by the police officer.
 Upon stopping, the victim got out of his truck, leaving his vehicle's door open.
 Two or more assailants attacked him.
 The struggle with his attackers either started away from the truck or he could have been pulled from his truck.
-There appeared to have been no physical contact with the dirty truck (Fig. 14) during the attack.
+There appeared to have been no physical contact with the dirty truck (Figure 14) during the attack.
 At this point, another assailant proceeded to the front left of the truck so that the truck's door was between him and the victim struggling with his assailants.
-He thrust the muzzle of a 12 gauge shotgun through the window projecting tempered glass shards to the rear of the truck (Fig. 4).
-An assailant discharged a stun gun to the victim's right lateral lumbar region of his abdomen (Fig. 11) while he was apparently punching at his assailants, abrading his right-hand knuckle (Fig. 10C) although he could have received the abraded knuckles during a football game two days before.
-It appears that the physically associated victim/assailants were not within the projection area of the glass when the breakage occurred because only one glass shard was detected on the victim's clothing (Fig. 6A, arrow).
-There were no voids in the pattern of the shards on the pavement.
-If the victim had broken the truck window during his alleged suicide, most of the glass shards would have been on the exterior side of the open truck door, which is not the case (Fig. 4).
+He thrust the muzzle of a 12 gauge shotgun through the window projecting tempered glass shards to the rear of the truck (Figure 4).
+An assailant discharged a stun gun to the victim's right lateral lumbar region of his abdomen (Figure 11) while he was apparently punching at his assailants, abrading his righthand knuckle (Figure 10C) although he could have received the abraded knuckles during a football game two days before.
+It appears that the physically associated victim/assailants were not within the projection area of the glass when the breakage occurred because only one glass shard was detected on the victim's clothing (Figure 6A, arrow).
+No void in the pattern of the shards on the pavement was detected.

+Moreover, if the victim had broken the truck window during his alleged suicide, most of the glass shards would have been on the exterior side of the open truck door, which is not the case (Figure 4).